-Educational facilities are working both remotely rand in person, depending on specialties (universities, colleges) and the wishes of parents (schools).
+Educational facilities are working both remotely and in person, depending on specialties (universities, colleges) and the wishes of parents (schools).
 Kindergartens now have special duty groups of no more than 15 children each.
 Everyone must strictly comply with a robust sanitary and disinfecting regime (wearing masks and gloves, temperature monitoring, use of disinfectants, etc.) and social distancing requirements.

-Restrictive measures were gradually removed in Kazakhstan after the repeated quarantine (5 July - 17 August) and only the restrictions above now apply.
+Currently, almost all types of commercial activities are allowed with certain restrictions.
 Business entities can resume their activities if they comply with sanitary rules and after notifying the state commission.
 A prior readiness inspection with visits from the state commission members is required for certain types of activities (major trading organisations).